Toloka/docs/en/template-builder/reference/condition.required.md

 # condition.required

-Checks that the data is filled in.
+Checks that the field which must contain the data is present in the response.
 This way you can get a Toloker to answer all the required questions.

 If used inside the `validation` property, you can omit the `data` property and the same property will be used from the parent component [field](fields.md) (the one that contains the `condition.required` component).